 git | status | (no destination).

 You may not feel completely comfortable with Git at this point, which is normal.
 It’s a skill that you will get more comfortable with as you use it.
-Therefore, we have a project coming right after this lesson where we’ll walk you through the entire Git workflow, which is the exact same process you would use in a real project.

 The main thing to take away from this lesson is the basic workflow.
 The commands you’ve learned here are the ones you will be using the most often with Git.